 CSHP provides diagnosis, treatment, and rehabilitation service to children with specific medical diagnoses.
 In addition to a specific diagnosis, eligibility is also determined by family income.
 The family can not have insurance or Medicaid and must be low income to be eligible.

 Children who are 0-18 years of age with diagnoses that can be categorized under burn, cardiac, cleft lip/cleft palate, craniofacial, cystic fibrosis, neurological, orthopedic or plastic surgery are eligible for this program.

 Immunizations for children and adults are provided at minimal cost.
 Travel Vaccinations for travelers are also available.

 PKU (Phenylketonuria) and other Metabolic Conditions

 Children with PKU and other metabolic disorders requiring nutritional monitoring and counseling, are eligible for our Registered Dietitian (RD) to provide services.
-Call to make an appointment and ask for our RD at 208-799-3100 or your local health department.
+Call to make an appointment and ask for our RD at 208-799-3100.

 Public Health nurses provide education, health screenings and technical advice to children and teachers in contracting school districts throughout the five-county area.